-Somatic Experiencing also shows us that the root of many of our unwanted symptoms lies in the nervous system.
+Somatic Experiencing also shows us that the root of many of our unwanted symptoms lie in the nervous system.
 Indeed, the chemical imbalance of the brain theory of certain mental disorders like depression (i.e. viewing the cause of depression as a lack of serotonin in the brain) is at last “dead” .
-As I mentioned at the start, this has been a narrative pushed by Big Pharma to sell drugs that require daily intake.
+As I mentioned at the start, this has mostly been a narrative pushed by Big Pharma to sell drugs that require daily intake.
 In short, although conventional talking therapies and psychopharmacology might help to a point - indeed, they can be a lifeline in some cases - they won’t resolve trauma.

 The current research on MDMA for trauma is also really exciting, and I see a huge opportunity to combine trauma release with this substance.
 But more on that later.